 Ellen Rapier (Treasurer) has been an avid supporter of Charis Books and Charis Circle since first coming to the bookstore as a freshman at Agnes Scott College in 1998.
 She has worked for over 10 years in finance.
 During that time, she has offered financial literacy workshops to youth and adults in Atlanta, including through Charis Circle.
 She brings her passion for financial health, especially in social justice circles, to her work as Treasurer for the Circle.
 Ellen lives in Roswell with her husband and two children, who have grown up coming to Charis.
 Please see www.theoaktreegroup.net for her credentials.

 Ruby-Beth Buitekant was raised by Charis.
 Since the days of the young writers group led by Linda Bryant, Ruby-Beth has been encouraged to speak loudly by her experiences at Charis.
-She is now a lawyer with the Southern Center for Human Rights (SCHR) focusing on Public Policy and Organizing.
+She is now a lawyer.
 Before her legal education, Ruby-Beth worked for the Center for Court Innovation's Crown Heights Mediation Center managing the anti-gun violence program Youth Organizing to Save Our Streets.
 She has been a featured speaker on panels and publications relating to racism within the criminal legal system, Black Lives Matter, and prison abolition.
 Buitekant holds a JD from The City University of New York School of Law and a BA from Wesleyan University.
 She is from and in love with Atlanta, GA.

 A native Atlantan, Zanetta Byers-Harris (Board Development) is the Human Resource Manager at Create Your Dreams, a long-term, youth enrichment program dedicated to nurturing the talents and dreams of students living in underserved areas of Atlanta.
 If you are interested in serving on the Charis Circle Board of Directors, please contact Zanetta via email@example.com.